-- "FOR" the election of each of the nominees for Director named in this proxy statement; - "FOR" approval of the Pediatrix 2008 Incentive Compensation Plan; and - "FOR" ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered certified public accounting firm for the 2008 fiscal year.
+- "FOR" the election of each of the 10 nominees for Director named in this Proxy Statement; - "FOR" the approval of the amendment and restatement of the MEDNAX, Inc. 2008 Incentive Compensation Plan; - "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered certified public accounting firm for the 2012 fiscal year; and - "FOR" the approval of the compensation of our named executive officers.